Australia’s central bank cuts key interest rate 0.25% to 1%

-CANBERRA, Australia (AP) — Australia’s central bank cut its benchmark interest rate by a quarter of a percentage point on Tuesday to a new record low of 1% in a bid to boost the economy.
+CANBERRA, Australia (AP) — Australia’s central bank cut its benchmark interest rate by a quarter of a percentage point on Tuesday to a record low of 1% in a bid to boost the economy.

 The cut is the second in consecutive months.
 Previously the Reserve Bank of Australia had not shifted the rate in almost three years.